Mohamed-Hamdy-Tobal/TripKlik-Task/README.md

 src/mock/db.json
 ```

-You can customize this file to modify the local data for testing
+You can customize this file to modify the local data for testing.

 ---